kubeflow/manifests/docs/release/handbook.md

 ### Product Manager
 They will be in charge of driving non-code deliverables, like the post-release blog post and social media announcements.
 The Product Manager is also responsible for tracking important features and bug fixes that should be highlighted in the release.

-**Prerequisites:** Experience in developing blog posts.
+**Prerequisites:** Experience in writing blog posts.
 Contributions to an existing Open Source project is a huge plus.

 **Time Commitments:** This role will require some synchronous communication, since they will need to attend some of the later Release Team meetings.
 Most of the effort is expected to start once the Feature Freeze phase completes, where they will start working on the blog and release announcements.